the fashion, art, and unfamiliar pop of brennan olver

 As soon as I started disassociating with being male, I felt a lot better with myself.
 It wasn't until recently a close friend encouraged and supported me to become open with that, but it's been this way my whole life.
 There are lots of non gender binary ways you can identify yourself, gender-queer is just one of them.

-Your modelling ties into your relationship with fashion more broadly—you've just finished working for Susan Cianciolo.
+Your modeling ties into your relationship with fashion more broadly—you've just finished working for Susan Cianciolo.
 What is it about fashion that interests you the most?

 I'm interested in people's individual style, why people choose to wear certain things, why people are drawn to a certain garment.
 I went to work for Susan because I was interested in her process and how she made work.
 It's at times so personal and subtle, improvised yet so methodical—she works on a single piece for months and sometimes years.
 I really learnt a lot from her patience and dedication.
 These practices influence both my art and music.

-So music has been a constant through your creative life?
+So music has been a constant throughout your creative life?

 Yes.
 Art is something that I've always made, I'll always be an artist and continue to make work, but to be a musician and to be on stage is another feeling.
 It feels like all the different aspects of my work are merging.